 This is the gnome boot and shoe pattern sets.
 If you would like to get the SVG cut files to accompany this pattern, please click here.

-What patterns are included in this gnome shoe and boot pattern set:
+What patterns are included in this digital gnome shoe and boot pattern set:

 Volume 1 (updated January 2021)

 - Low-Top Sneakers – A traditional sneaker with a contrast toe in a no-sew format.

 - High-Top Sneakers – A traditional high-top sneaker with a contrast toe and that high-rise ankle we all love–also in a no-sew format.

 - Fold-Over Boots – The most simple true boot I’ve seen, it’s basically a wrap around with a form.
 No-sewing required.

 - Cowboy Boots – Traditional cowboy boots, just the way a gnome would make them for him (or her) self.
 Also a no-sew gnome boot pattern.

 - Nordic Booties – Fur on the most simple gnome shoe form I could come up with and still have it look like a shoe, without any sewing.

 - Fluff-Top Boots – A fun variation on a simple boot with a bit of fur on top.
 No-sew pattern you can make in just a few minutes.

 - Furred Boots – One of my favorite gnome boot patterns by far–and one of the most simple.
 This no-sew gnome boot is decidedly adorable and very chic.